mira-labs/rescheduler-7A63SNcHl8/README.md

 ## Architecture

-I have taken an __Onion__ approach following some of the Domain-Driven Design (DDD) principles separating the domain, presentation, application and infrastructure layers.
+I have taken an __Onion__ approach following some of the Domain-Driven Design (DDD) principles separating the domain, presentation, application, and infrastructure layers.

 The project consists of separate files for handling database operations [`internals/database/database.go`](internals/database/database.go), interacting with data stores, and handling Simple Queue Service (SQS) messaging ([`internals/sqs/sqs.go`](./internals/sqs/sqs.go).